Between mountains, rivers, lakes and villages

 When they finished, they invited me to lunch and offered to drive back to Kunming with them.
 I was very happy with what I had seen and surely there was nothing better to see so I accepted their invitation.

 We arrived in Kunming at night.
-The trip was comfortable but a bit heavy.
-In that time my Chinese was not so good and I had to spend 5 hours where they harassed me with questions.
+The trip was comfortable, but a bit heavy.
+At that time my Chinese was not so good and I had to spend 5 hours where they harassed me with questions.
 Still, I can’t complain.
 They were always very polite, friendly and respectful.
 I practiced a lot of Chinese, they wouldn’t let me sit in the back at any time and they wouldn’t let me pay them anything for the trip either.

 Already on the sofa of my house I thanked the destination or providence for having crossed with them.
 I had enjoyed Chinese hospitality and had visited another area of Yunnan that had been pending for some time.
 I could cross it off the list.
 One less thing to do.

 If you found the article useful or interesting, don’t forget to comment on it.
 If you want to visit Puzhehei, you can have a look at our route focused on the nature of Yunnan or to our list of tips for traveling in China.